 working in other equestrian disciplines or very competent riders

-Even so, please talk to the racing schools as there may be support from the racing industry and they may be able to suggest other training options.
+Even so, when speaking to the racing schools you may find that there is support from the racing industry and they may be able to suggest other training options.

 If you are very competent at riding, have been working with horses in another discipline for a while and want to move into working with racehorses there are a few options we would suggest for training and finding work in a racehorse yard.

 - The British Racing School and National HorseRacing College provide a Transition to Racing Course for those who are experienced riders in another equestrian discipline but who want to learn to ride for racing.